-STRONG INDEPENDENT RANKINGS
+STRONG INDEPENDENT RATINGS

 Capital Impact Partners has earned are variety of top ratings and recognition for our financial performance and social impact.

-‘AA’ Issuer Credit Rating with Stable Outlook
+‘AA-’ Issuer Credit Rating with Stable Outlook

 S&P Global ratings are a key tool used by corporate and philanthropic investors when making investment decisions.
 Capital Impact is among the few CDFI’s who have received an S&P Global rating.